 Paying your rent

-You can also pay your rent by:
+If you cannot pay online, you can pay your rent by:

 - Phone.
-Call 0844 557 8321.
+Call 0330 041 6497.
+You will need your 19-digit reference card.
 Debit or credit cards are accepted.

 - Post Office.